Notice and Takedown

 - The informant indemnifies Greenhost for any claims third parties might make which might arise from any adjudication and / or dismissal, to meet the requests included in the report;

-- If the notice concerns an alleged infringement of an IP right (for example copyright or trademark) the informant has to demonstrate in a sufficient manner that he / she is entitled, in respect to the applicable law on which a call is made, to claim ownership or has been authorized by the rightful claimant;
+- If the notice concerns an alleged infringement of an IP right (for example copyright or trademark) the informant has to demonstrate in a sufficient manner that he / she is entitled, in respect to the applicable law on which a call is made, to claim ownership or has been authorised by the rightful claimant;

 - The message is clear and supported by sufficient facts;